ronork/NewsWebApp/readme.md

 ##### For production
 - `node server`
 - `npm run build`
-> This starts a node server at port 8000 and generated a <hash>build.js file in chunks folder of root dir.
+> This starts a node server at port 8000 and generates a <hash>build.js file in chunks folder of root dir.